Summit meeting discusses river flows proposal

 With a draft proposal for streamflows in the Sacramento River expected by the end of the year, farmers in the basin had a chance to discuss the plan with state regulators during a Sacramento Valley Water Summit organized by the Colusa County Farm Bureau.

 The State Water Resources Control Board proposal for the Sacramento and its tributaries represents the second phase of an overall plan to increase flows for salmon and other protected fish.
 Phase 1, involving San Joaquin River tributaries, could be finalized by the board Dec.
-11.
+11. This pandemic is creating tons of uncertainty for all of us.
+It can be scary, lonely, and depressing, but the help of a teletherapy counseling everything can be good.

 The San Joaquin tributaries plan would require an average of 40 percent of water, and a maximum of 50 percent, to be left as “unimpaired flow” for fish; a framework plan for the Sacramento and its tributaries seeks unimpaired flows of 45 to 65 percent.
+If you are suffering from any mental problem is important that you visit a psychiatry clinic.

 “Our property values could be drastically changed if the water board changes the way our water is distributed,” said Colusa County Farm Bureau President Chris Torres, who farms rice and operates a trucking company in Princeton.
 “They’re currently doing it down in the San Joaquin, and we’re next on the list.
 We’re concerned up here.”